 None of the Directors is acting as an Independent Director in more than seven listed Companies.
 All the Directors of the Company hold Directorships in compliance with Regulation 17A of SEBI Listing Regulations.

-As on 31st March, 2024, none of the Directors are related to inter-se except for Mr. A.K.
+As on 31st March, 2025, none of the Directors are related inter-se except for Mr. A.K.
 Kothari and Smt.
 P.D.
-Kothari, who are related as spouse and Mr. Mahesh Sodhani and Mr. Manoj Sodhani, who are related as brothers.
+Kothari, who are related as spouse.